Don't Go Near the Park: Concept

 Don't Go Near the Park was co-written and directed by first-time director Lawrence D. Foldes, who was 19 years old at its filming.
 Before making the film, Foldes had produced the exploitation film Malibu High (1979), which had been a major box office success.
 The story, conceived by Linwood Chase, was partly inspired by a series of disappearances (primarily of children) that had occurred over the 20th century in Griffith Park in Los Angeles.

 Casting

-The film marked actress Linnea Quigley's first major role, and she was cast based on modeling photos Foldes had come across of her.
+The film marked actress Linnea Quigley's first major role, and she was cast based on modeling photos Foldes had come across.
 Many of the actors in the film were credited under pseudonyms; Robert Gribbin, who portrayed Mark, is credited as Crackers Phinn, while Barbara Bain, who played Patty, was credited as Barbara Monker.
 Aldo Ray, an established film veteran, was cast as Taft, the writer who befriends the runaway youth in the film.